piyx/YoutubeToSpotify/README.md

 ### Setting Environment Variables Mac and Linux

-- Rename the file `.env_sample` to `.env`
+1. Rename the file `.env.sample` to `.env`

-- Edit the file by adding your credentials
+2. Edit the file by adding your credentials

-- run the following command to set your environment variable `source .env`
+3. Run the following command to set your environment variable `source .env`

 ### Setting Environment Variables (Windows)